JakaAmbrus/University/README.md

 # College
-I attended the Faculty of Electrical Engineering in the capital city of Slovenia, Ljubljana.
+I finished my Bachelor's programme at the Faculty of Electrical Engineering(Academic study programme) in the capital city of Slovenia, Ljubljana.

+My title is diplomirani inženir elektrotehnike (UN), the abbreviated form of the title is dipl. inž. el.
+(UN).

-In this repository there are reports from a few subjects where we had to present them digitally.
-Needless to say as an EE college we did an abundance of different subjects that I am unable to showcase in a Github enviroment.
+The repository holds reports from a few subjects where we had to present them digitally.
+Needless to say that in our establishment we did an abundance of different subjects that I am unable to showcase in a Github enviroment.
 I do however wish to provide my curicullum to help clerify the scope of my knowledge.
-I would like to add that I attended the 2nd semester in my last year of college as part of the Erasmus+ program in Bucharest: Faculty of Electronics, Telecommunications and Information Technology(ETTI) UPB and had a few subjects in Faculty of Industrial Engineering and Robotics(FIR).
+I would like to add that I attended the 2nd semester in my last year of college as part of the Erasmus+ program in Bucharest: Faculty of Electronics, Telecommunications and Information Technology(ETTI) UPB and had a few subjects in the Faculty of Industrial Engineering and Robotics(FIR).

 ## Notable software used during the curriculum:
 C, JavaScript, MatLab, WolframAlpha, Labview, LTspice, Arduino IDE, Dymola, Logic Friday